Clinical-Genomics/patientMatcher/README.md

 Phenotype similarity is calculated by taking into account **features and disorders** of a patient.

 - **Patient features**
-Are specified by the eventual HPO terms provided for the query patient. **Similarity between HPO features will be equal the maximum similarity score** between two patients **if no disorders (OMIM terms) are provided** for one or both patients.
+are specified by the eventual HPO terms provided for the query patient. **Similarity between HPO features will be equal the maximum similarity score** between two patients **if no disorders (OMIM terms) are provided** for one or both patients.
-**Alternatively feature similarity score will make up 1/2 of the maximum similarity score**.
+**Otherwise feature similarity score will make up 1/2 of the maximum similarity score**.
 Feature similarity is calculated as the simgic score obtained by comparing HPO terms of a query patient with those from a matching patient using the [patient-similarity software package](https://github.com/buske/patient-similarity).
 You can find more information on semantic similarity comparison algorithms in [this paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-S5-S4)

 - **Disorders**
-OMIM diagnoses, if available, will make up **1/2 of the maximum similarity score**.
+(OMIM diagnoses), if available, will make up **1/2 of the maximum similarity score**.
 OMIM score is calculated by pairwise comparison of the available OMIM terms for the patients.
 &nbsp;

 <a name="notify"></a>